 The initial goal is to feel a remission of your symptoms.
 This can help you increase self-esteem.
 It also creates an improved capacity for developing strong relationships.

-As you speak with your therapist, they will direct you to acknowledge your emotions.
+As you speak with your psychologist, they will direct you to acknowledge your emotions.

-Unlike problem-based therapies, psychodynamic therapy has a holistic focus on the client’s perspective.
-Instead of focusing on behavior, this therapy option interprets mental and emotional processes.
+Unlike problem-based treatments, psychodynamic treatment has a holistic focus on the client’s perspective.
+Instead of focusing on behavior, this treatment option interprets mental and emotional processes.

 That way, you can discover a pattern in your emotions and thoughts.
 Using the past, clients can gain insight into their present selves.